New World wine: New World wines in the Industrial Age

 Chilean wine begun to modernize in 1851 when Silvestre Ochagavia imported cuttings of French varieties.
 Silvestre Ochagavia is credited with introducing the varieties Cabernet Sauvignon, Pinot noir, Cot, Merlot, Semillon and Riesling into Chile.
 Other wealthy wine growers followed suite.
 By the 1870s the wine industry was the most developed area of Chilean agriculture.

+In 1863, a phylloxera plague was detected in France, which then spread throughout Europe, destroying quality European grapevines.
+In 1873, it appeared in California, in 1875 in Australia, and in 1880 in South Africa, becoming a global catastrophe.
+Chilean grapevines, however, remained free of the plague and subsequently contributed significantly to the global recovery of the wine industry.

 The region of Mendoza, or historically Cuyo, experienced an unprecedented wine-boom in the 19th century and early 20th century which turned it into the fifth winegrowing area of the world and the first in Latin America.
 The establishment of the Buenos Aires-Mendoza railroad in 1885 ended the lengthy and costly trade with carts that connected these two regions of Argentina and sparked development of vineyards in Mendoza.
 Furthermore, massive immigration to Río de La Plata mainly from Southern Europe increased demand and bought know-how to the old-fashioned Argentine wine industry.
 The vineyards of Mendoza totalled 1.000 ha in 1830 but grew to 45.000 in 1910, surpassing Chile which had during the 19th century had a larger areas planted with vines and a more modern industry.
 By 1910 around 80% of the area of Argentine vineyards were planted with French stock, mainly Malbec.

 During the 19th century Peruvian wine-making went further into decline.
 Demand in industrialized Europe caused many Peruvian winegrowers to shift the land use from vineyards to lucrative cotton fields, contributing further to the decline of the wine and pisco industry.
 This was particularly true during the time of the American Civil War (1861–1865) when the cotton prices skyrocketed due to the Blockade of the South and its cotton fields.
 Also in South Africa did wine making suffer a stunning blow in the 1860s with the implementation of the Cobden–Chevalier Treaty in 1860 that forced South African wines to compete with French wines in Britain and resulted a doubling of French wine imports to Britain.
 South African vineyards also suffered a second setback after the arrival of the Phylloxera plague in the 1880s.